-You said there that you you'd had a at least a partially blinded study, that must be quite difficult to get through and ethics committees or at least get volunteers as parents presumably don't want to leave their babies alone in the care of someone else for treatment doing difficult for chiropractic difficult for osteopathy difficult for medicine.
+You said there that you'd had at least a partially blinded study, that must be quite difficult to get through an ethics committee or at least get volunteers, as parents presumably don't want to leave their babies alone in the care of someone else for treatment, do they.

+Difficult for chiropractic, difficult for osteopathy, difficult for medicine.
 The problem is the vulnerability of children.
-And it's a double edged sword because the vulnerable, you can't test anything on them.
-Because you can't test anything on them, they end up being vulnerable, because now we don't know what to do with them.
+And it's a double-edged sword because they're vulnerable, you can't test anything on them.
+Because you can't test anything on them, they end up being vulnerable, because we don't know what to do with them.
 And that works exactly the same way as medications.
-A heap of of hospital medications that are used on babies are used off licence because they can't test.
-So what they do is they go well, we'll give X amount, but we know very well that the glomerular filtration rates are not the same, we know very well that they, they, the physiology is set to be anabolic.
-So it's here to be able to draw as much as it can.
-And we know the half lives of drugs take a lot longer we know things like lead will be absorbed a lot more per raesha into a child.
-So you can't just say that however it does happen.
-And I think that's that's the crux of this question is to go, the evidence is lacking everywhere.
+A heap of hospital medications that are used on babies are used off license because they can't test them.
+So what they do is they go well, we'll give X amount, but we know very well that the glomerular filtration rates are not the same, we know very well that the physiology is set to be anabolic.
+So set to be able to draw as much as it can.
+And we know the half-lives of drugs take a lot longer, we know things like lead will be absorbed a lot more per ratio into a child.
+So you can't just say that, however, it does happen.
+And I think that's the crux of this question is to go, the evidence is lacking everywhere.
 And that's why people are going everywhere to try and find answers.

-So I don't want to get down this rabbit hole too far at this stage.
-I suspect we met later on.
-There was a lot of criticism, and it was aimed largely at chiropractic at the time over claims for treating children, wasn't it?
-I think it was Simon Singh and his good thinking society.
-They looked at advertising and said, you can't say this, you can't say that.
-That being the case, is it simply the fact that the practitioner is on the NHS and our advertising that kept them safe, because they've got to be doing something for babies that don't, don't settle?
-I think perception is always big, you know, if you are perceived to be in a profession, that is evidence based, you can kind of do what you like.
-And you don't have to advertise, you can or you can say what you like, because you're really not going to get looked at and if you're in a profession where the perception is that you're coming from a place of no evidence, and you're coming from a place of not not having the patient's best interest at heart and not having all the data around you and not doing risk reward analysis when you treat patients.
-If you're thought of coming from that side, any claim that you make has a microscope onto it.
-And I think that's kind of for me, that's always been the difference.
+I don't want to get down this rabbit hole too far at this stage, I suspect we met later on, there was a lot of criticism, and it was aimed largely at chiropractic at the time over claims for treating children, wasn't it?
+I think it was Simon Singh and his good thinking society, they looked at advertising and said, you can't say this, you can't say that.
+That being the case, is it simply the fact that the practitioner is on the NHS and our advertising that kept them safe, because they've got to be doing something for babies that don't settle?

+I think perception is always big, you know, if you are perceived to be in a profession that is evidence based, you can kind of do what you like.
+And you don't have to advertise, you can say what you like, because you're really not going to get looked at.
+If you're in a profession where the perception is that you're coming from a place of no evidence, and you're coming from a place of not having the patient's best interest at heart and not having all the data around you and not doing risk reward analysis when you treat patients, if you're thought of coming from that side, any claim that you make has a microscope onto it.
+And I think that's kind of, for me, that's always been the difference.